7 hybrid meeting best practices for attendees

 Before each hybrid meeting, the team leader or meeting facilitator should send out a meeting invite with an agenda attached.
 All attendees should review this agenda before the meeting begins.
 These agendas include a list of invitees, the video conference link, and an overview of what the meeting is about.

-Including the video conference link in the agenda means there's no scrambling to create or find a conference link at the last minute.
+If you include the video conference link in the agenda, that means there's no scrambling to create or find a conference link at the last minute.
 Including the link makes it easy for attendees to log in without hunting for a dial-in number.

 One of the unique benefits of hybrid meetings is how seamlessly video conference platforms integrate tech into their services.
 Chat functionality, virtual whiteboards, breakout boards—all of these functions are taking place on the video conference itself, so it's important that each attendee be present and engaged on the same platform.
 In-person attendees can still join the virtual platform to participate in chats or brainstorming taking place.